 What to do

-Camping spots along Fletchers Creek are frequented by large family groups.
+Camping spots along Fletcher Creek are frequented by large family groups.
 Camping is permitted, however there are no designated camping spots and no facilities.
 However, there are numerous opportunities for camping right on the water's edge.
 This bush campground is a magic spot if you are into self sufficient camping, have a high clearance vehicle or a 4WD and like to fish or relax reading a book.
 There are also a few tracks around to explore on your dirt bikes.
-It's not recommended to swim there as the Burdekin River is know to be infested with crocodiles, although most locals do go for a dip.
+It's not recommended to swim there as the Burdekin River is known to be infested with crocodiles, although most locals do go for a dip.

 There is a small creek crossing which can turn into a raging torrent after heavy rain.
 So take care after rain, as the road in can become blocked where you normally cross a small creek.
 There are some sandy sections and it can be a bit windy at times so 4WD is recommended.
 You could get a camper trailer in, however there are some tight bends and boggy sandy sections so use your discretion.

 Echo Hole, just on southeast side of Big Bend, is also worth checking out.
 This area is known for its extensive basalt formations as part of the Great Basalt Wall, a geological formation of the Toomba basalt flow from the last major volcanic activity in northern Australia and is part of a 120 km lava flow.